-Keep your glow all winter long with this comforting vegan cauliflower, turmeric, and potato soup.
+Keep your glow all year long with this comforting vegan cauliflower, turmeric, and potato soup.
 It’s brimming with anti-inflammatory turmeric, antioxidants, and warming spices, and provides plenty of sustenance thanks to the coconut milk and potatoes blended in.

 Deciding on a name for this soup came down to a toss-up between “Winter Glow Soup” and “Stay Golden Soup.”
 The former won the day because I think it’s only appropriate, as we enter the first full month of winter, to remember that hearty cooked foods can also imbue us with the glow that we typically think only bursting summer salads are capable of giving.

 After the indulgence of the holidays, there are few things more restorative and nourishing than a hearty, spicy soup packed with antioxidants, fibre, and warming spices like turmeric and cayenne.
 It stokes the digestive fire, strengthens the immune system, and floods the body with life-giving nutrients.